Jeffrey-S-Smith/gallery-of-horns/README.md

 # Getting Started with Create React App
+Number and name of feature: Form

+Estimate of time needed to complete: 5

+Start time: 1:00

+Finish time: 6:00 pm

+Actual time needed to complete: 5

+Number and name of feature: Display a Modal

+Estimate of time needed to complete: ___2__

+Start time: __1:30___

+Finish time: 10:00 pm stills have to finish the close of my modal

+Actual time needed to complete: ___3__

 Number and name of feature: Display a Modal

 Estimate of time needed to complete: ___2__